The history of the Floral Art Society of New Zealand.

 Locally, Clubs and Areas organise Designer of the Year competitions and triennially a National Designer of the Year Competition is held, in association with an Annual Conference and AGM.

 In 1981, the World Association of Flower Arrangers (WAFA) was founded, commencing with a membership of 19 countries.
 Today there are over thirty countries with the Floral Art Society of New Zealand Inc. being an active member.
 The World Association of Flower Arrangers recently changed their name to World Association of Floral Artists (WAFA).
 A host country is elected by WAFA for a three year term.
 During this time the host country is responsible for coordinating an International Seminar and a World Flower Show.
 New Zealand hosted WAFA between 1993 and 1996, culminating in the highly successful WAFA Show ‘Floranza’ which was held in Wellington.
-New Zealand will again host WAFA from 2020 until 2024.
+New Zealand was to have hosted WAFA from 2020 until 2024 which was cancelled due to the COVID pandemic.